jackcjeep/jackcjeep/README.md

-# Hi there, I'm Jack 👋
+# Hi there, my name is Jack 👋

 Welcome to my GitHub profile!
 I'm a computer science major with a focus on networking, IT, and security.
 I'm passionate about technology and love working on projects that challenge my skills and creativity.